hubertchan123/Coursera_Capstone/IBM Capstone Project Report.md

 ```
 ![image](https://user-images.githubusercontent.com/49154571/126876811-92e32d33-cc17-4acb-b831-70b7a969d182.png)

-- On average, flats in this cluster costs $573,557 and is 129 sqm floor area
+- On average, flats in this cluster costs $573,557 and is 129 sqm floor area (largest set of flats)
 - This puts it at $4,446 per sqm
 - This cluster of flats seems to offer good transportation options as well as food close by.
+- As a result, we can recommend this cluster of flats to buyers who are looking for bigger flats and prefer to have ready access to public transport.

-#### Cluster 3
+#### Cluster 3: Compact & For Foodies
 ```
        Cluster Labels   Resale Price  Floor Area count           190.0     190.000000  190.000000